synapsecode/PythonPasswordManager/README.md

 # Python Password Manager
-PythonPasswordManager abbreviated as ppm is a simple and easy-to-use command-line based password manager for Windows (as of now).
+PythonPasswordManager abbreviated as ppm is a simple and easy-to-use command-line based password manager for Windows.

 ## Why use this?
 I personally find this incredibly useful as I dont have to keep track of my passwords in my head.
 I can just go to my terminal and get the password that I want or I can list out all of my Passwords at once!
 This is really useful to me!
 Hence i made a tool so that you could benefit from it too!